 Craig ‘Meathead’ Goldwyn has enough accolades that we could have just pages that list his accomplishments.
-His book “The Science of Great Barbecue and Grilling” was a NY Times best seller and named one of the “100 Best Cookbooks of all Time” by Southern Living.
+His book “The Science of Great Barbecue and Grilling” was a NY Times best seller and named one of the “100 Best Cookbooks of all Time” by Southern Living, as well as one of our personal favorites.
 And that is only a scratching the surface.

 Funnily the name Meathead predates all that.
 Oh sure, his dad owned a butcher shop and was a USDA inspector, and a fan of the TV show “All in the Family”.
 That patriarch, Archie Bunker, always referred to his son in law as Meathead.
 Did this create Craig’s predilection to barbecue and all it has to offer?
 Maybe, but after getting a journalism degree his first gig was actually as a wine buyer and writer.